The difference between software sourcing and software procurement

 Sourcing and procurement are valuable practices for saving money, supporting supply chain management, and ensuring a competitive advantage when buying software.
-Many people use procurement, purchasing, and sourcing interchangeably, but the relationship between the concepts is essential.
+Many people use procurement, purchasing, and sourcing interchangeably, and while they are not the same, the relationship between the concepts is essential.
 Defining your sourcing and procurement processes correctly will help you build a more robust software buying practice.

 We'll explore the key differences between sourcing and procurement and offer advice on creating efficient strategic sourcing and software procurement policies that offer more cost savings and better outcomes.
 We’ll also cover some of the pitfalls to avoid when buying software.
 With a better understanding of these functions, you'll be ready to negotiate and close your next software purchase successfully.